shapely.shortest_line#

 - shortest_line(a, b, **kwargs)#

-Returns the shortest line between two geometries.
+Return the shortest line between two geometries.

 The resulting line consists of two points, representing the nearest points between the geometry pair.
-The line always starts in the first geometry a and ends in he second geometry b.
+The line always starts in the first geometry a and ends in the second geometry b.
 The endpoints of the line will not necessarily be existing vertices of the input geometries a and b, but can also be a point along a line segment.

 - Parameters:

-- bGeometry or array_like
+- a, bGeometry or array_like

 - **kwargs